tencentyun/intlcloud-documents/product/计算/GPU 云服务器/操作指南/登录实例_intl.md

-After you purchase and start a GPU instance, you can connect to and log in to it.
-The login method varies, depending on your local operating system, GPU instance operating system and whether the instance can be accessed via the Internet.
+After you purchase and launch a GPU instance, you can connect to and log in to it.
+The login method varies depending on your local operating system, GPU instance operating system and whether the instance can be accessed via the Internet.

 ## Preconditions